mweiss427/eddie_lemons/README.md

-# Getting Started with Create React App
+# Eddie Lemons - Personal AI Assistant

+# Eddie Lemons - Personal AI Assistant

+Eddie Lemons is a personal AI assistant that can help you with a variety of tasks, from coding to setting goals.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to install and run

 * Verify npm is installed `npm --version`
 * run `npm install`
-* add your api key to ./server.js
+* add your OpenAI API key to `./server.js`
 * run `npm run dev`

 ## Available Scripts